sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-25-Mockito-Unit-Testing.md

 With this in mind, even [`BallDontLieReaderTest`](https://github.com/sde-coursepack/NBAExcelTeams/blob/main/src/test/java/edu/virginia/cs/nbateams/BallDontLieReaderTest.java) is full of tests which **are not unit tests**.
 We have an external dependency to a web service API, and a failure in that communication would cause our tests to fail **even if our code is functionally correct**.

 When unit testing, we only want to test the class we are testing!
 We do not want our tests to fail for any other reason, of our tests could be considered misleading, and people could ignore failures, attributing them to external dependency issues.
+Note that dealing with this in a class directly interacting with external information can be difficult.
+However, in a class like NBATeamReader, which only interacts with other classes in the program, we should be able isolate the class for testing with external dependencies.

 ## The engine light